DiamondLightSource/atip/README.rst

 ----
 load_sim:
     * ``load(lattice, LATTICE_FILE)`` - loads the simulator onto the passed
       lattice object.

 ATElementDataSource:
     * ``get_value(field, handle)`` - get the value for a given field on the element.
-N.B.
-The ``handle`` argument is arbitrary and can be ignored as it is not used, it is simply there to conform with the ``DataSource`` syntax in Pytac.
     * ``set_value(field, set_value)`` - set the value for a given field on the
       element.
     * ``get_fields()`` - return the fields on the element.

 ATLatticeDataSource:
     * ``get_value(field, handle)`` - get the value for a given field on the lattice.
-N.B.
-The ``handle`` argument is arbitrary and can be ignored as it is not used, it is simply there to conform with the ``DataSource`` syntax in Pytac.
     * ``set_value(field, set_value)`` - set the value for a given field on the
       lattice.
     * ``get_fields()`` - return the fields on the lattice.

 ATAcceleratorData:
     * ``push_changes(*elements)`` - push the changes from the individual
       element(s) to the centralised ring.
     * ``get_twiss()`` - returns the result of the latest twiss data calculation for the simulated lattice.
     * ``get_element(index)`` - returns a copy of the specified element from the centralised ring.
 N.B.
 An ``index`` of 1 returns the first element in the lattice, i.e. ``lattice[0]``.
     * ``get_ring()`` - returns a copy of the entire centralised ring.

 Notes: